-It's no secret that Christmas 2020 is going to be different to what we're all used to and it will pay you to be organised early.
+It's no secret that Christmas 2021 is still going to be affected by issues to do with the pandemic, along with ongoing global supply chain problems.
 Here's some information to help you navigate it more smoothly (while also making a difference).

 The two key recommendations I have for you are: shop early and shop small!
 Read on to get the lowdown.

 (Ready to start thinking about your Christmas shopping?
 Check out our Christmas Guide, which contains a gift guide, handy festive articles and more!)

 Shopping online for Christmas will again be a very good idea this year.
 We've been working even harder than usual to be ready for the busy season and we are well stocked with what we need to make, pack and post your orders.
 However, we can't guarantee to keep all of our Australian jewellery in stock throughout the season.

 In addition, delivery services in Australia and elsewhere are still under strain due to the pandemic, meaning Christmas orders may well be slower to arrive than normal.